Advising & Grading for Thesis and Dissertation Courses

 It is encouraged that evaluations of student academic performance and progress be as factual and specific as possible and be shared with the graduate student within a reasonable period of time."

 Doctoral candidates who complete all agreed upon coursework materials in any given semester of HIST 999 should be graded (IP) "in progress" since the dissertation document is considered "in progress" until official submission of the completed dissertation and graduation.
+The final course section of 999 should be graded (S) "Satisfactory" upon successful completion of the dissertation and defense.

 The registrar automatically changes these IP grades to S/NC upon completion of the dissertation per AP.3.2.1 Graduate Grading Scales.

 Likewise, 799 Thesis and 998 Prospectus students may be graded (IP) once they have completed all agreed upon coursework for any given semester.
+The final course section of 799 and 998 should be graded (S) "Satisfactory" upon successful completion of the thesis/prospectus document.

-Students who do not produce any of the agreed upon coursework materials for HIST 999/HIST 998/HIST 799/ARTH 799 should be notified of a final deadline and requirements for makeup work. *This deadline should be prior to the end of the semester.
+Students who do not produce any of the agreed upon coursework materials for any History/Art History Thesis, Dissertation or Prospectus courses should be notified in writing by the instructor of a final deadline and

 If a graduate student fails to produce the agreed upon coursework materials at the end of the semester, then they should be given a grade of (NC) "No credit" rather than (IP) "In Progress" or (IN) "Incomplete."